-Hypertensive disorders of pregnancy (HDP) include chronic hypertension, gestational hypertension and preeclampsia, the latter either new-onset or superimposed in women with pre-existing (chronic) hypertension (superimposed preeclampsia).
-As to date, these disorders complicate approximately 10% of all pregnancies (1).
-Hypertensive disorders are very strongly associated with maternal morbidity and mortality such as eclampsia, placental abruption, syndrome of Hemolysis, Elevated Liver enzymes and Low Platelets (HELLP), and also with neonatal stillbirth and morbidity, mainly due to iatrogenic preterm birth (2)(3).
+Hypertensive disorders of pregnancy (HDP) include chronic hypertension, gestational hypertension and preeclampsia, the latter either new-onset or superimposed in women with preexisting (chronic) hypertension (superimposed preeclampsia).
+To date, these disorders complicate approximately 10% of all pregnancies (1).
+Hypertensive disorders are very strongly associated with maternal morbidity and mortality such as eclampsia, placental abruption, syndrome of hemolysis, elevated liver enzymes and low platelets (HELLP), and also with neonatal stillbirth and morbidity, mainly due to iatrogenic preterm birth (2,3).

 Delivery is the only effective treatment to prevent maternal or fetal complications in HDP.
-For women with HDP at term, delivery can be considered, in the view of similar risk of neonatal complications compared to expectant management and improved maternal outcome (4).
-However, preterm delivery may result in short term neonatal morbidity such as respiratory distress syndrome, or morbidity beyond the neonatal period such as neurological developmental problems, school related problems and impaired growth (5).
-Therefore, if HDP are diagnosed before term, the benefits of delivery need to be weighed against the consequences of preterm delivery.
+For women with HDP at term, delivery can be considered, in the view of similar risk of neonatal complications compared with expectant management and improved maternal outcome (4).
+However, preterm delivery may result in short-term neonatal morbidity such as respiratory distress syndrome, or morbidity beyond the neonatal period such as neurological developmental problems, school-related problems and impaired growth (5).
+Therefore, if HDP is diagnosed before term, the benefits of delivery need to be weighed against the consequences of preterm delivery.

 The HYPITAT-II study could not demonstrate a significant difference in severe adverse maternal outcome after routine delivery of women with late preterm HDP (between 34 and 37 weeks of gestation).
-Routine delivery did however significantly increase the risk of neonatal respiratory distress syndrome when delivery was induced (6).
+However, routine delivery did significantly increase the risk of neonatal respiratory distress syndrome when delivery was induced (6).